 8. How far back do you go on your resume?

-The general rule of thumb with the Work History/Experience section of a resume is that you share all relevant jobs.
+The general rule of thumb with work history/Experience section of a resume is that you share all relevant jobs.
 If you have more than a decade of experience in your field, then you can cut your earliest jobs from your resume.

 9. How many pages is too many for a resume?